Sussex Researcher School

 How to edit your own academic writing - Mid/late stages

 Are you close to a full draft of your book, article, or thesis chapter?
 Does it resemble a baggy monster that needs taming?
 If so, this workshop is for you.
 Through activities and tutorials, you’ll learn techniques for getting your writing into shape.
-By the end of the workshop, you will have a polished chunk of writing and a clear strategy for tackling the rest of your publication.
+After the workshop, you will have a polished chunk of writing and a clear strategy for tackling the rest of your publication.

-• How much time do you need for editing?
+• Know how much time you need for editing

 Learning outcomes